chef-boneyard/windows/README.md

 - `:install` - install a font to the system fonts directory.

 #### Attribute Parameters
 - `file` - The name of the font file name to install.
-It should exist in the files/default directory of the cookbook you're calling windows_font from.
+The path defaults to the files/default directory of the cookbook you're calling windows_font from.
 Defaults to the resource name.
+- `source` - Set an alternate path to the font file.

 #### Examples